candrews13/womens_curling/README.md

 |     athlete        |     Name of curler                                          |     Text         |                                                                                        |
 |     task           |     Type of shot being made                                 |     Text         |                                                                                        |
 |     Points         |     Numerical score of shot accuracy (closeness to task)    |     integer      |     0-4 points awarded.
 0 = completely unsuccessful     4 = shot made as called    |

+Understanding shot task names:
+•	Clearing
+•	Double – a type of takeout shot where two stones are removed
+•	Draw – a shot that typically ends up in the house without touching other stones
+•	Freeze – a precise draw shot where the delivered stone come to rest against an existing stationary stone, making a takeout harder
+•	Front - a rock thrown outside the house preemptively, not intending to cover anything already in the house.
+•	Guard – typically placed between the hog line and the front of the house; A rock that is place in front of another to protect it from being knocked out, or with the intent to later curl another rock around and behind it.
+•	Hit-Roll – a rock that takes out the rock it hits then slides/rolls into a designated area
+•	Promotion - Another name for a raise; usually means to raise a guard into the house and make it a potential counter
+•	Raise – a shot where the delivered stone bumps the stone it hits forward
+•	Take-out - A rock that hits another rock and removes it from play
+•	Through – a shot that passes through the house and out of play, likely without contacting other stones
+•	Wick - A shot where the played stone touches a stationary stone just enough that the played stone changes direction